luthfirahmad/luthfirahmad.github.io/about.md

 Hello, my name is Luthfi Rahmad Susanto.
 I was working as UX Designer in fintech startup in South Jakarta.
 I was creating interface and and experience since two years ago, as a profesional.

 I have created two company projects, all in mobile application.
 But i open for another platform (such as dashboard or landing page).
-My design process was, i gathered all data from pre-design session with methods such as user interview, card sorting, and etc. Those data was synthesized to information architecture in form of low-fidelity prototype.
-After that i made high-fidelity prototype with Figma or Sketch, and tested it to targeted participant.
-I am also capable to analyze data tracker, graphics, and serve it as a report for stakeholders.

 I am a fast-learner, easy for accepting feedbacks and love to work as a team.
 I love running, and writing.
 I created this personal website to express my thinking and documenting every project as portfolio.

 ## Experience

+***

 ### Payfazz